 I think what's really important is also how easy Melvin and Yun Yun are to work with.
 They are very on the ball in responding to queries.
 And being a couple team just makes it a lot more relatable.

 For my PWS, I did a casual photoshoot with Sam from Androidinboots and a slightly more formal PWS with Justrealle Photography.
-I hope to share a more detailed review on my experience with them after receiving my photos.
-Subscribe to our mailing list if you would to receive more updates!
+You can read more about my experience in the Part 1 of my Wedding Review.

 And with this, I will conclude my PG & VG wedding guide.
 Drop me a comment below if you have any questions regarding my experience with the PGs & VGs featured.